 Start by melting a bit of coconut oil in a heavy bottomed pot, and sautéing the onions until translucent.
 Add the ginger and garlic and sauté for a few minutes more.

-Step 4: When your flavour base is nice and cooked down (see below) you're going to add just a bit of vegetable broth to the pan.
+When your flavor base is nice and cooked down (see below) you're going to add just a bit of vegetable broth to the pan.

-We're using this to help lift any spices that are stuck to the bottom off the pot - but don't worry if they don't all come up, we'll be adding everything back into this pot eventually.
+We're using this to help lift any spices stuck to the bottom of the pot—but don't worry if they don't all come up.
+We'll eventually add everything back into this pot.

-Step 5: Transfer the broth and flavour base to your blender.
+Transfer the broth and flavor base to your blender.
 Scoop your roasted squash out of the peel (make sure it's cool enough to handle!) and add to the blender.

-*Note - If using an immersion blender you can do this blending step right in the soup pot.
+*Note—If you're using an immersion blender, you can do this blending step right in the soup pot.
 If you're using an upright blender, be very careful when blending hot liquid!

 Tip!
 I like to add the remaining broth into the blender at this point and run it for a few seconds to help get all off the squash mixture out.